 Advice for Use

-For use in the home, HEPA filtered vacuums can typically be washed out and reused several times prior to replacement.
+For use in the home, HEPA filtered vacuums can typically be washed out and reused several times before replacement.

 If you plan to implement HEPA filtration systems in your office environment, consult with a professional to determine the total cost of ownership and best-use guidelines to eliminate unnecessary waste being added back to the environment.